Good product data from a PIM system is the key to a successful e-commerce business

 The PIM system improves the quality of your product data

 NLG can only work with a good database.
 The condition for functioning is available and constantly maintained data.
 Data can be collected, archived and used in different ways.
-A PIM system can improve the quality and accuracy of the data, which leads to the optimization of subsequent business processes.
+A PIM can improve the quality and accuracy of the data, which leads to the optimization of subsequent business processes.
 The PIM system (Product Information Management System) is a central place for all project-relevant information, specifications and digital files.
 The relevant product information for online shops can be exported from a PIM system to countless channels.

 Data quality and completeness influence the quality of the automated descriptions

-In content automation, data quality has a decisive factor of influence on the quality of the results.
+In automated content generation, data quality has a decisive factor of influence on the quality of the results.
 The basis of success in the sale of products and services is top-quality product data.
 Product information is provided by manufacturers and must be prepared by retailers for the target group.
 In some cases, weak points exist.
 Manufacturer specifications often fulfill legal requirements, but is not always comprehensible to laypersons.
 Therefore, as a rule, manufacturer information needs to be enhanced.
 Motto: Content is king.
 This means that the more precise and targeted the data, the better.
 The completeness and quality of product data are crucial for a positive shopping experience.

 Data Quality Rules facilitate the control and monitoring of data quality